IdkwhatImD0ing/Obsidian-Vault/CSE140/MDP and Reinforcement Learning.md

 A > B = A is preferred over B
 A >=  = A is not preferred over B
-A~B = In difference between A and B
+A~B = Indifference between A and B
 \[p, A; (1-p), B] = Lottery

 ![[Pasted image 20230318212608.png]]